-The next steps can vary a lot from project to project but essentially the next step are;
+The next steps can vary a lot from project to project but essentially the next steps are;

-1) Choose a WordPress Theme, there are plenty of good free themes if you are just starting out and keeping costs down but I prefer premium themes such as the theme framework from Studiopress ‘Genesis’ and a child theme or a WordPress Page Builder like BeaverBuilder or Elementor.
+1) Choose a WordPress Theme, there are plenty of good free themes if you are just starting out and keeping costs down but I prefer premium themes such as the theme framework from Studiopress ‘Genesis‘ and a child theme or a WordPress Page Builder like BeaverBuilder or Elementor.

 We offer WordPress installation/configuration packages for many situations and can assist with WP Theme installs, choosing and configuring the best plugins and guiding you through the process.
 Want to know more?
 Click the button below.

 Setup WordPress on Bluehost Video Coming Soon